LivePersonInc/developer-center/pages/documents/Rich Messaging/Quick Replies/Quick_Replies_Mobile_Web.md

 | tooltip       | Chip tooltip, used also as aria                               | String    | N        | 256 chars  |
 | style         | Styling elements for the chip.                                | Container | N        |            |

-For the 'click' field, you will want to use the `publishText` action.
+For the 'click' property, you will want to use the `publishText` action.

-For the 'style' field of a chip, please see the [Styling](#Styling) section.
+For the 'style' property of a chip, please see the [Styling](#Styling) section.

 ### Example